omni-network/omni/docs/site/docs/develop/quickstart/quickstart.md

 anvil
 ```

-These values are kept in `./script/bash/env.sh` and are used to deploy the contracts.
+These values are kept in `./script/bash/.env.example` and are used to deploy the contracts.
+You can rename the file to `.env` and fill in the values for other networks.

 </details>